up button arrow

 Landlord insurance coverage in Texas typically includes coverage of the landlord’s rental property against fire/water damages, vandalism, wind/hail damages, and liability claims.

-Landlord insurance in Texas covers rental property owners.
+Landlord insurance in Texas covers owners of rental units.
 If you own a property meant for only rentals and need coverage from liability and perils, landlord insurance is for you.

 What Types of Items Does Landlord Insurance Cover in Texas?